link to ringley website

 Section 38 Building Act 1984

-Believe it or not since 1984 Section 38 of The Building Safety Act has never come into force!
+Believe it or not, since 1984 Section 38 of The Building Safety Act has never come into force!
 The Building Safety Act 2022 will bring Section 38 into force and provide for claims for up to 15 years after works have been completed.
-Section 38 provides that a breach of building regulations which causes ‘damage’ is actionable, unless the building regulations provide otherwise.
+Section 38 provides that a breach of building regulations that cause ‘damage’ is actionable unless the building regulations provide otherwise.
 This section applies to 'all buildings not just dwellings' and may be helpful for residents or owners of buildings with fire safety defects, as those defects are often breaches of building regulations.
-The Building Safety Act 2022 does not provide the same 30 year retroactive period.
+The Building Safety Act 2022 does not provide the same 30-year retroactive period.

 Potential Defences

-There are a two defences that a defendant may be able to raise in respect of the new limitation periods:
+There are two defenses that a defendant may be able to raise in respect of the new limitation periods:

 1. if the claim has already been settled or determined; or